The Tribunal is an independent organisation

 applications for compulsory treatment orders (CTOs) under the 2003

-such as short term detention certificates and compulsory treatment
+short term detention certificates and CTOs.
+The Tribunal also

-order once it has been in place for two years and every two years
+reviews every CTO once it has been in place for two years and every

 How do I contact the Tribunal?